 Let me throw you a few tactics that you can start using today:

-- Ask your customers to share their experience with friends and mention your Facebook page, Instagram profile or Twitter account.
+- Ask your customers to share their experience with friends and mention your Facebook page, Instagram profile or X (formerly Twitter) account.
 The content gathered during the interviews will be a great example of the type and tone of content you are looking your audience to share.
 Trust me: if the content feels authentic, other customers will follow.
 Brands can’t dictate to consumers but they can set the rhythm; potentially creating a timeless tune instead of a one-hit wonder.

 - Repost the content shared by your customers.
 Amplifying the content of your most engaged customers is an efficient way to increase the engagement and reach of your social channels.
 Buffer, a social media management tool, has been using this tactic to great success – by reposting the best user‑generated content, they increased the number of Instagram followers by 400% in one year!

-Three brands using micro influencers to increase conversions
+Examples of brands using micro influencers to increase conversions

 At the time of decreasing reach for branded social content, what do forward-thinking brands do?
 They encourage their customers to share their experiences, engage with the content, and amplify it within their community.